OutSystems/docs-odc/src/eap/configuration-management/manage-users.md

 </div>

-The **Project Neo Portal** is the central place to manage users.
-In the portal you can:

-* Invite a new user
-* Search for a user
-* Turn on or off organization permissions
-* Assign and revoke end-user roles

-Users in Project Neo can have IT (organizational) permissions and end-user (app) roles.
-Following, is an overview of different terms found in this document:
+User management is about setting up users so that they can develop, create, modify or access your apps.
+A key part of user management is ensuring the access a user has to the app adheres to security rules.

+Before you begin, it's important that you understand these terms:

 * **User**.
 A person who belongs to an organization and has access to the OutSystems platform and/or its assets.
 For example, organization (IT) user or end (app) user.
 * **IT user** or **organization user**.
 A technical user of OutSystems tools, such as an administrator or a developer, that belongs to an organization.
 The IT users have permissions for tasks such as creating and managing users and apps, monitoring or troubleshooting apps.
 Developers are commonly IT users in an organization.
 * **End user** or **app user**.
 A person who uses the apps made with OutSystems tools.
+Their level of access to the app depends on the tasks they need to complete.
 * **Role** or **end-user role**.
-A set of permissions applied to a user to control access to an app and within an app.
+A set of permissions designed and applied to a user to control access to an app and within an app.

 <div class="warning" markdown="1">

 Currently in Project Neo Early all **IT users** have admin permissions.

 </div>

+The **Project Neo Portal** is the central place to manage users.
+In Portal you can:

+* Invite a new user
+* Search for a user
+* Turn on or off organization permissions
+* Assign and revoke end-user roles

 ![User management](images/manage-users-diag.png "User management")